hostmobility/documentation/docs/interfaces/digital_io.md

 [mx4](mx4/digital_io.md)

 ## Geting started
-To use the digital I/O the new way (since Linux v4.8) GPIO API is recommended.
-This  C API is implemented in [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git) and comes with bindings also for C++ and Python.
+Where possible, it is recommended to use the modern (since Linux v4.8) GPIO API.
+It is implemented in [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git) and comes with bindings also for C++ and Python.